-After asking around, all pretense at subtlety lost, she finally found the merchant on the far side of the oval.
-He stood to the back of a wide viewing platform partially extended over the track, surrounded by a number of comparatively younger men.
-The aging Fae’s skin had faded nearly to gray, but he seemed hale enough, ministering to his mercantile disciples.
+After asking around, all pretense at subtlety lost, she finally found the merchant on the far side of the oval, on a wide viewing platform partially extended over the track, ministering to her mercantile disciples.

-She waited for the inevitable lull in conversation before the excitement of the next race began and, carefully threading through the crowd, came up beside him.
-Before she could speak, he turned toward her, a genuine smile curling the corners of his thin lips.
+Mireska waited for the inevitable lull in conversation before the excitement of the next race began and, carefully threading through the crowd, came up behind her old friend.
+Before she could speak, the ancient Fae turned toward her, a genuine smile curling the corners of her thin lips.

 "Willow will do, O’nia, and I need supplies: Arcane Boots, a Gem of True Sight, a Veil of Discord if you have one.
 As many Clarity as you can spare."

-“Of course, of course.
-Let us retire to my store.”
-She followed him down from the platform and out of the stadium, trying to remain inconspicuous even as he stopped to greet almost everyone they passed.
+"Of course, of course.
+Let us retire to my store."
+She followed her slowly down from the platform and out of the stadium, trying to remain inconspicuous even as O’nia stopped to greet almost everyone they passed.

-Back in the relative quiet of his shop, door closed, curtains drawn, he led her into a packed storage room at the rear.
-She waited, arms crossed, while he maneuvered several large crates to one side, revealing a short flight of stairs.
-He sparked a taper, lighting a large lantern, before leading her down to the basement.
+Back in the relative quiet of her shop, door closed, curtains drawn, she led Mireska into a storage room packed with boxes, barrels and baskets, all brimming with goods.
+She waited, arms crossed, while O’nia painstakingly maneuvered several large crates to one side, revealing stairs descending into the dark.
+She sparked a taper, lit a lantern and headed down, waving for Mireska to follow.

-He unlocked and let the heavy door swing slowly open, using the light to gesture Mireska forward into a room filled with contraband: Jewelry, potions, shields, and scrolls; a row of Blink Daggers hanging along one wall; even a Black King Bar mounted on a stone pedestal.
+O’nia paused to unlock a heavy door, letting it swing silently open on well-oiled hinges.
+She gestured with the lantern, guiding Mireska forward into a room filled with contraband: Jewelry, potions, shields, and scrolls; a row of Blink Daggers hanging along one wall; even a Black King Bar mounted on a stone pedestal.

-O’nia began searching for the items she’d requested, rambling on about the old days when he worked for her father.
-She didn’t hear a word, lost in examining the treasures on display.
-Before she knew it, he was handing her a bulky package wrapped in coarse brown hessian, tied with string.
-As she took it from him, his hand snaked out to grasp her wrist.
-She hadn’t realized how thin he’d become, the bones in his fingers almost visible through veined, near-translucent skin.
-She turned to see him looking up at her, eyes so earnest it made her want to laugh, or cry.
+O’nia began searching for the items requested, rambling on about the old days when she had worked for Lord Sunbreeze.
+Mireska didn’t hear a word, lost in examining the treasures on display.
+Before she knew it, she was handed a bulky package wrapped in coarse brown hessian, tied with string.
+As she reached for it, O’nia’s hand snaked out to grasp her by the wrist.
+Mireksa hadn’t realized how thin the merchant had become, the bones in her fingers almost visible through veined, near-translucent skin.
+She turned to see eyes so earnest it made her want to laugh, or cry.

-“O’nia…” His grip tightened briefly, knuckles turning white with the effort.
+"O’nia…" Her grip tightened briefly, knuckles turning white with the effort.

-“What you do with this, my Lady, be sure that it is worthy of you,” releasing her, but letting go of something else entirely, the fervor drained from his face.
+"Whatever this is for, my lady, be sure that it is worthy of you," releasing her, but letting go of something else entirely, the fervor drained from her face.

 Speechless, Mireska mumbled some hollow gratitude, spilling gold as she fumbled with her pouch, rushing to leave the suddenly claustrophobic space.
-The merchant only stood there, watching her stumble back up the steps, with entirely too much pity in his eyes.
+O’nia merely stood there, watching her stumble on the steps, entirely too much pity in her eyes.